Library: Policy

 (E) legal action against a program or personnel involving a resident or program operation;

-(F) a serious resident injury requiring emergency medical treatment by a licensed health care professional; or
+(F) any time a resident receives emergency medical treatment by a licensed health care professional;

-(2) Any person who has reason to believe a child was abused or neglected, per Section 1-1-105 of Title 10A of the Oklahoma Statutes (10A O.S. § 1-1-105), is required to report the matter promptly to the OKDHS Child Abuse and Neglect Hotline at 1-800-522-3511, per 10A O.S. § 1-2-101.
+(2) Any person who has reason to believe a child was abused or neglected, per 10A O.S. § 1-1-105, is required to report the matter promptly to the OKDHS Child Abuse and Neglect Hotline at 1-800-522-3511, per 10A O.S. § 1-2-101.
 Failure to report is a misdemeanor offense and upon conviction is punishable by law.
 Failure to report with prolonged knowledge, six months or more, of ongoing abuse or neglect is a felony offense.

 (3) Per 21 O.S. § 870, every person having reason to believe that a person or child-placing agency is engaging in the crime of trafficking in children, per 21 O.S. § 866, reports the matter promptly to the Oklahoma Bureau of Narcotics and Dangerous Drugs Control.